boxart-buddy/boxart-buddy/docs/configuration/reference/name_extra.json/_index.md

 {{< /filetree/folder >}}
 {{< /filetree/container >}}

-muOS uses a `names.ini` file to convert these into human-readable names and adjust the sort order.
+muOS uses a `names.json` file to convert these into human-readable names and adjust the sort order.
 By default, most roms are covered by default, however some roms are not present in the default names.ini.
 If any of your roms are missing from this file then the title won't be displayed properly and for certain artwork styles the artwork will be 'out of order' which will look broken in the end result.
 This file allows you to add additional roms